Biological Engineering (BIOE)

 BIOE 351, BIOMATERIALS AND BIOINTERFACES, 3 Credits

-Material interactions with human tissue, with emphasis on the role of interfacial chemistry and physics in cell adhesion, infection, blood coagulation and thrombosis.
-Preparation of functional hydrogels, material coatings, and derivitizations, including immobilized bio-active molecules.
-Issues surrounding regulation of implants and device failure.
+Analyzes material interactions with human tissue, with emphasis on the role of interfacial chemistry and physics in cell adhesion, infection, blood coagulation and thrombosis.
+Explores preparation of functional hydrogels, and material coatings and derivatizations including immobilized bio-active molecules.

-Prerequisite: (BB 451 (may be taken concurrently) with C or better or BB 451H (may be taken concurrently) with C or better) and (CHE 333 (may be taken concurrently) [C] or CHE 333H (may be taken concurrently) [C])
+Prerequisite: (BB 451 (may be taken concurrently) with C or better or BB 451H (may be taken concurrently) with C or better) and (BIOE 332 [C] or CHE 333 (may be taken concurrently) [C] or CHE 333H (may be taken concurrently) [C])

 BIOE 399, SPECIAL TOPICS, 0-16 Credits